So what should you include in a tech pack?

 Below are the most critical pages I recommend starting with, but there is no 100% perfect formula.
 The most important part is that you make the pages that make sense for your product.
 If you need another page to explain how something works or functions, add it and give more context.
-Keep in mind that the target audience might not be a native English speaker.
-Use clear, direct, and concise language and don't flex your thesaurus here.
+Keep in mind that the target audience might not be native English speakers.
+Use clear, direct, and concise language, and don't flex your thesaurus here.
 The simplest explanation is the best explanation.

 SKETCHES + CONSTRUCTION PAGE: The main focus of this page is your sketches and callouts.
 I usually make this the first page in my tech pack as it has a large image of the sketches and all the relevant info in the header.

-If you're making a bra or swimsuits, it's great to have interior & exterior sketches to really help your factory understand what is going on in there.
+If you're making a bra or swimsuit, it's great to have interior & exterior sketches to really help your factory understand what is going on in there.
 There are so many components and aspects to address these types of styles, so detail is helpful!
 You can also make major style callouts and comments on this page to really drive the points home.

 DETAILS + INSPIRATION: On this page, you will want to focus on any smaller detail areas that are hard to show off in the central sketch.
 You might want an image or drawing that explains the construction and anything that might not be completely clear from the other sketches.
 Use arrows to call out important details in small spaces.

-I also use this page to include inspiration images that might help make the whole concept more clear.
+I also use this page to include inspiration images that might help make the whole concept clear.
 Crop images if you want to focus on one detail and explain why you're including it.
 Be specific, but concise.

 BILL OF MATERIALS (BOMs): Often referred to as BOMs, this stands for Bill of Materials, and it's pretty much exactly as its name suggests.
-It's a list of every material that make up the garment.
+It's a list of every material that makes up the garment.
 It also gives factories an area to add an estimation of the consumption for each item on the list.

-The consumption for fabrics, laces, and elastics is more open-ended, so your factory might need to give you that information post sampling.
+The consumption for fabrics, laces, and elastics is more open-ended, so your factory might need to give you that information post-sampling.
 For things like rings, sliders, hook & eye tape, bows, and some other trims, you can add how many go into each garment, the size and specs of each trim, and inspirational pictures.
 Etsy is a great place to look for those, especially under the supplies section.
-There are also other bra and swimwear making sites that can be helpful for sourcing as well.
+There are also other bra and swimwear-making sites that can be helpful for sourcing as well.